 Strong Legal Support in Gresham

-Hedman Family Law’s attorneys have a successful history of obtaining favorable child custody outcomes for both mothers and fathers, both divorced and unmarried.
-We can work with you to devise a parenting plan that will take into account all of the critical factors related to your case, from work schedules to school activities and more and advocate on your behalf in any court proceeding.
+Hedman Family Law’s attorneys are backed by over a decade of experience providing trusted council.
+We can work with you to devise a parenting plan that will take into account all of the critical factors related to your child custody case and advocate on your behalf in any court proceeding.

 Sincere, Honest and Compassionate